elugens/hello-javascript/docs/general-javascript-questions/object-properties/property-flags-and-descriptors.md

 ---

-### Explain, the function and syntax of the Object.freeze(obj) method in JavaScript.
+### Explain the function and syntax of the Object.freeze(obj) method in JavaScript?

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
   <div><strong>Interview Response:</strong> The Object.freeze() method freezes an object.
-A frozen object can no longer be changed; freezing an object prevents new properties from being added to it, existing properties from being removed, prevents changing the enumerability, configurability, or writability of existing properties, and prevents the values of existing properties from being changed.
-In addition, freezing an object also prevents its prototype from being changed. freeze() returns the same object that was passed in.
+It is impossible to modify a frozen object.
+When an object is frozen, it is impossible to add new properties, delete properties, change the enumerability, configurability, or writability of its properties, or change property values.
+Furthermore, freezing an item prevents its prototype from being modified.
+The item that was passed in is returned by Object.freeze().
 </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />